-The following courses may be used by concentrators and minors to fulfill their core and elective requirements.
-Certain variable topics elective courses from other disciplines not listed may be substituted with permission of the chair.
+Certain elective courses from other disciplines not listed may be substituted with permission of the chair.
 Please consult the appropriate departments and programs for full descriptions of courses, requirements and prerequisites.

 Introduces the Carnival tradition in the Caribbean, examining the rise of Carnival from its slavery and post-emancipation roots; the political and historical dynamic associated with Carnival customs; the complex cultural expressions forged by Carnival’s unique mix of folklore and religion including vodun, dance and dress styles, satire and musical forms like reggae and calypso; the interrelations between the economic and cultural products created by Caribbean peoples, and the spread, content and impact of modern Carnival to large North American cities.
 Westmaas.

 A study of jazz from its origins (its African heritage, blues and ragtime) to 1950.
 A survey of jazz styles, including New Orleans and Chicago styles, boogie-woogie, swing, bebop and cool jazz.
-Not open to seniors.
-(Same as Music 160.)
+(Social, Structural, and Institutional Hierarchies.)
+Open to seniors with consent of instructor.
+(Same as Music 160/260.)
 Woods.

 African-American History to 1877.